rich-murphey/wasm-hostcall-example/README.md

 certain interim limitations on argument types.

 One limitation is, WebAssembly (Wasm) is 32-bit while the application is 64-bit.
-Wasm pointers are a 32-bit offset in a byte array of Wasm Virtual Machine memory.
-To obtain a 64-bit address on the host side, Wasm pointers are indexed into the Wasm memory.
+Wasm pointers are a 32-bit offset in a byte array of Virtual Machine memory.
+To obtain a 64-bit address on the host side, Wasm pointers must be indexed into VM memory.
 Fat pointers function arguments such as &[u8] or &str parameter are handled transparently on the WebAssembly side, but on the host side, they are received as two separate arguments, the 32-bit offset and length.